darwinia-network/docs/docs/node-operators/run-archive-node.md

 ### Run An Archive Node

 !!! note
     Most of the arguments are the same between different networks.
-However, please note that the `-chain`, `-base-path` and `-chain` after `--` refer to the relay chain in the last line.
+However, please note that the `--chain`, `--base-path` and `--chain` after `--` refer to the relay chain in the last line.

 - For Darwinia Chain